judo347/AAU-Notes/6-Semester/VIT - Theory of Science/0001 - deliverable.md

 ### 1. Select and read one paper of your interest from the recommended reading of blocks 1 to 5.
 (The paper by Ian Parberry from block 3 cannot be selected.)

+I chose the *How to Have Your Abstract Rejected* from block 3.
+I hope this counts as a paper.

 ### 2. Write a one paragraph summary of the content of the paper.

+The paper is written as pure sarcasm to emphasise exactly what not to do when writing an abstract.

 ### 3. Why did you choose this paper and what was the most important thing that you can perhaps use in your future professional career?

+I chose it mostly because of the title.
+If the authors has chosen a title like that, it must be a good read.

+What I found most useful is what I think they call: Run Spot Run.
+This is where your abstract contains text but is way too shallow and not in detail at all.
+A few lines of this way of writing can easily slip into your abstract - at least in the first draft and is for sure something too look out for.

 ### 4. What topic(s) covered during the first part of the course did you find most interesting?

+Block 3: Presenting a Scientific Work, was the one I found most interesting.
+Throughout the lecture a lot of good and very useful points were made, that can be used in everyday life.
+How you present a topic is something I think that always can be improved, and the guest talk was a fun and educational!